loftytopping/PyBox/README.md

 Other dependecies used in the [Anaconda Python 3.6 environment](https://www.anaconda.com/download/#macos), or now included in existing Python packages, include:

--[f2py](https://docs.scipy.org/doc/numpy-1.13.0/f2py/index.html), the Fortran to Python Interface Generator which is now included in the Scipy distribution.
+- [f2py](https://docs.scipy.org/doc/numpy-1.13.0/f2py/index.html), the Fortran to Python Interface Generator which is now included in the Numpy distribution.

--[Numba](https://numba.pydata.org) installed through the conda package manager to generate optimized machine code using the LLVM compiler infrastructure at import time, runtime, or statically.
+- [Numba](https://numba.pydata.org) to generate optimized machine code using the LLVM compiler infrastructure at import time, runtime, or statically.
+As noted on the project website, the easiest way to install numba and get updates is by using the Anaconda Distribution:

+> conda install numba

--[GCC with support for OpenMP](https://gcc.gnu.org/wiki/openmp) if you would like to exploit multicore capabilities of your system in the Python+Fortran model variants described below.
+- [gfortran compiler with support for OpenMP](https://gcc.gnu.org/wiki/openmp) if you would like to exploit multicore capabilities of your system in the Python+Fortran model variants described below.
+I have not yet tested PyBox using proprietary compilers.

 ## Folder Structure
 ============================